Toyota Talent is the third, and newest, book in the “Toyota Way” series:

 - Toyota Talent, Liker and Meier

-They are a trilogy of books, but each is very different and has its own unique place in the lean literature.
+In this trilogy of books, each is very different and has its own unique place in the Lean literature.
 These books are unlike a series of novels, such as the Harry Potter series (I presume, not having read them), where you necessarily have to read all of them.

 The Toyota Way is an outstanding overview of the Toyota methodology, philosophy, and management system.
 The book does an excellent job of describing how Toyota is, in a high-level manner that can be applied across industries, including the gap between manufacturing and healthcare.
 The Toyota Way is one of the very first books I would recommend to any executive or manager to get a sense of the overall Toyota system (helping them avoid the urge to implement selected lean tools without understanding the entire system.

 The Toyota Way Fieldbook was not, as some might have thought, simply a paperback version of The Toyota Way.
 The Fieldbook was an altogether different book, with a different purpose.
 As effective as The Toyota Way was, the Fieldbook was necessary for filling in the gaps in a reader's mind, someone who thought, “Ok, I know how Toyota is…. but how do *I* get there??”
 The Fieldbook is more of a guide for “how to implement” the Toyota Production System.
 The Fieldbook is one I would recommend to managers or active practitioners in a lean transformation.

 Now, the Toyota Way team is setting out to write what should be considered an altogether new trilogy and series of books — related to The Toyota Way and the Fieldbook, but with a different purpose.
 The three books in this series are going to be: